WalterEdwardd/CodeX_Beverage_Brand_Marketing_Analysis_Power_BI/README.md

 This data is provided by CodeX and used according to the rules provided on the Codebasics Resume Project Challenge page for exploratory analysis.
 There is no personally identifiable information (PII) in this dataset.

 ### 4. Table of Contents
-- Create the survey Questions and Response Options
+- The Survey Questions and Response Options
-- Build a sound data model
+- The Suitable Model
-- Create Primary Sections and make the Dashboard:
+- Dashboard:
   - Demographic Insights
   - Consumer Preferences
   - Competition Analysis